SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

 You can diagnose the issue by the monitor name given in the alarm.

-For more details, you can also check the Apama logs if the tenant has the "microservice hosting" feature enabled.
+For more details, you can also check the log files of the Apama-ctrl microservice if the tenant has the "microservice hosting" feature enabled.
 Alarms of this type should be fixed as a priority as these scenarios may lead to the microservice and correlator running out of memory.
 See also [Log files of the Apama-ctrl microservice](#logfiles).

 <a name="eplapp_restore_timeout"></a>
 #### EPL app restore timeout on restart of Apama-ctrl